 Welcome to the second blog in our series covering the ten most important things you should know before implementing S/4HANA Cloud Essentials Edition.
-In this series, you will learn about critical practical considerations that should be evaluated before purchasing or implementing S/4HANA Cloud.
+In this series, you will learn about critical practical considerations that should be evaluated before S/4Hana implementation or purchase.
 If you have not read our first blog in the 2-Tier Landscape series, you can find it here.

 Our first blog is also a description of the S/4HANA Cloud Essential Edition and an explanation of the different terms used to describe the S/4 HANA Cloud Multi-Tenant edition.
 I will briefly summarize here for those of you who do not want to go back to the first blog.
 S/4 HANA Cloud Essential Edition is a version of S/4HANA in which customers share both the database and the codebase of a S/4HANA instance.
 This puts severe restrictions on not only the ability to customize the system but also the implementation methodology.
 This blog series will explain some of the more impactful restrictions.

 S/4HANA Cloud Essential Edition & Country Scope Items